NCM GMEP vs NADA Dealer Academy

 First: Time of Attendance

 In the modern world, time is the most precious commodity that a person has.
 We need to get more done in shorter amounts of time and being out of the dealership is a challenge to any key employee.
 NADA’s Dealer Academy is 4 ½ days long per session, meaning that you are out of the store for a full week.
 We all know what it means when you are gone—things stack up and work slows down.
 After being gone for a full week, just getting caught up can be a major undertaking and bleed over into the following week.
 A full week of travel probably disrupts 7 days of work.
 NCM’s GMEP has addressed this by designing each session around 3 ½ days.
-This allows the students to fly back on Thursday afternoon, catch up on the backlog of work from the week on Friday, and be ready to hit the floor hard for Saturday business.
-No bleed over into the following week with GMEP.

 Second: Individual Attention